Fall 2024 Faculty Learning Community (FLC) offerings

 Interested in gathering with an intimate group of fellow instructors a few times a semester to talk about your teaching?
 Want to stay up-to-date on conversations in teaching and learning?
 If so, we welcome you to join our faculty learning community (FLC) program!
 All faculty, staff, postdocs, and graduate students with an interest in teaching are welcome to join us.

-Several of the FLCs are full.
-Please email Kate Bunton (bunton@arizona.edu) to see if the group you are interested in has space available.
+Please email Kate Bunton (bunton@arizona.edu) if you are interested in joining a group or with any questions.

 Days/Times Topics and Facilitators